tum-esm/ivy/docs/pages/faq.md

 ```

 Normally, you should only have to do this if you keep an old version of your DAS in production (only migrate part of your systems from a `1.X` to a `2.X`).

+## Why is this template only compatible with `python>=3.10`?

+Because the Python3.10 release added many new ways of type hinting.
+We will not increase this minimum Python version in the near future though.